gustwindjs/gustwind/htmlisp/evolution-plan.md

 4. structured attributes via `&attrs`
 5. `fragment` as a first-class wrapperless composition tag
 6. function components with explicit async/sync behavior
+7. loop alias syntax through `&foreach="items as item"`
-7. focused ergonomics tests for new behavior
+8. focused ergonomics tests for new behavior
-8. a typing gate through `deno task check:types`
+9. a typing gate through `deno task check:types`

 The rest of this document describes what shipped, what remains, and the order the remaining work should follow.